forgefed/forgefed/README.md

 * transparent authentication and collaboration across federated instances
 * participating servers may be private access or public
 * server operators may be decide whether or not to allow public registrations
-* installing a home server should be trivial to setup and maintain
+* installing a home-server should be trivial to setup and maintain
 * licensing compliance should be trivial to maintain
-* users should never need to trust any server in the network other than their home server
+* users should never need to trust any server in the network other than their home-server
 * users never send any contact details to other participating servers
 * users should never need to run any javascript from other participating servers
-* fully API accessible - even the reference website which will be the NotABug front-end will be just another API client - this would naturally allow for adapters to other services that expose a similar API such as github
+* fully API accessible - even the reference website (which will be the NotABug-2.0 front-end) will be just another API client - this would naturally allow for adapters to other services that expose a similar API such as github, gogs, and pagure
 * users can interact with foreign repos in all of the typical collaborative ways just as if they had an account on each foreign host
-* allow most or ideally all collaborative interactions without a web browser (e.g. custom clients or email)
+* allow most (or ideally all) collaborative interactions with or without a web browser (e.g. via email, custom clients, etc)
-* the preceding, closely related, three bullet points are intended to allow interfaces to be maximally customizable - so that, for example, people who rely on accessibility features could run a home instance which is particularly well suited to screen readers - the cool kids can use or create snazzy CSS websites - yet others could interact with the service on a headless server using mutt
+* the preceding, closely related, three bullet points are intended to allow interfaces to be maximally customizable; so that for examples: A) people who rely on accessibility features could run a home instance which is particularly well suited to screen readers - B) the cool kids can use or create snazzy CSS websites - C) yet others could interact with the service on a headless server using mutt

 How It Works
 ------------

-* everyone can view repos on public hosts without logging in just as you would expect
+* everyone can view repos on public hosts without logging in (just as you would expect)
-* users can create an account on any public instance or may host their own
+* users can create an account on any public instance or may host their own - (this server will be henceforth referred to as your "home-server")
-* users can create repos on their home server only
+* users can create repos on their home-server only
-* users can fork foreign repos to their home server without logging in to the foreign host
+* users can fork foreign repos to their home-server without logging in to the foreign host
 * users can send merge requests, open issues, post comments, subscribe to updates, and "star" repos without logging in to the foreign host
-* all of the above interactions will be possible without a web browser (e.g. via email)
+* all of the above interactions will be possible with or without a web browser (e.g. via email)
 * savvy admins can interact with the system by implementing the protocols in custom clients
-* participating hosts validate the identity of foreign users with that user's home server
+* participating hosts validate the identity of foreign users against that user's home-server
 * server instances will verify and vouch for the identity of it's users using the server SSL signature
-* authentication is entirely based on bearer tokens that the foreign server can validate as being minted by the user's home server
+* authentication is entirely based on bearer tokens that the foreign server can validate as being minted by the user's home-server
 * instances can optionally send the user's GPG public key for verifying commits/comments
 * instances can optionally sign commits/comments automatically on their user's behalf using a local GPG keychain
-* instances will occasionally poll other instances for updates of issues to which their local users are subscribed in order to notify their local users (e.g. on-site alerts, email alerts) - delivery of which is determined by the user-specified notification settings controlled *entirely* by each user's home server
+* instances will occasionally poll other instances for updates of issues to which their local users are subscribed in order to notify their local users (e.g. on-site alerts, email alerts) - delivery of such alerts is determined by the user-specified notification settings controlled *entirely* by each user's home-server

 Example User Stories